New equidistributions on plane trees and decompositions of $132$-avoiding permutations: Introduction

+One employed new bijection between plane trees and $132$-avoiding permutations also allows us to derive a new equidistribution result on plane trees concerning height for vertices.
+As a corollary, we immediately recover the well-known fact that internal vertices and leaves are equidistributed.

 The paper is organized as follows.
 In Section~\ref{sec2}, we introduce the four types of decompositions and present some basic properties.
-In Section~\ref{sec3}, several relevant bijections are discussed.
-In particular, we introduce the right spanning width of a vertex and show it is equally distributed as the height of vertices.
-Finally, we prove the equidistribution result of the four decompositions and provide a number of enumerative results as applications in Section~\ref{sec4}.
+In Section~\ref{sec3}, several relevant bijections are reviewed.
+In Section~\ref{sec4}, we present a bijection between plane trees and $132$-avoiding permutations that appears new.
+As a consequence, we introduce the right spanning width of vertices and show this new characteristic is equally distributed as the height of vertices.
+Finally, we prove the equidistribution result of the four decompositions and provide a number of enumerative results as applications in Section~\ref{sec5}.
+For instance, we present four sets of permutations that are all counted by the Motzkin numbers.